 You can visualize the peak level of each channel.
 The highest level registered on each channel can be displayed by pressing the Mem button.
 When the level gets close enough to the saturation level, the name of the channel appears highlighted in red.

-The Peak memory is cleared as the measurement is reinitialized using the clear button.

-The memory is not written as the measurement is stopped.
+- The Peak memory is cleared as the measurement is reinitialized using the clear button from the loudness instruments. - The memory is not written as the measurement is stopped.

 6.5.2 Peak Program Meter / Quasi Peak Meter